binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 # Future Improvement
+- [ ] Make a seperate css and js file from index.html
 - [ ] Add Google AdSense for monetization
 - [ ] Make the frontend / UI better with frameworks
 - [ ] Support multi-languages